fizzywhizbang/passgen/README.md

 # passgen
  simple password generator written in go

+ go build then run passgen -l 20 for a password with a length of 20
+ That simple